CurlyWurly-1/IQ-group-pir-wireless-arduino-TX/README.md

    - On the Arduino
      - Wire up the 433 mHZ module - Use a dupont wire to link Arduino pin 3 (for the TX signal) going to the TX Module input pin
    - On the receiver:
-     - Wire up the output light
-     - Wire up mains power
+     - Wire up mains input power
+     - Gently turn the duration pot all the way counter clockwise - It is to be set to "Test" - This means that once the receiver is triggered, the receiver relay clicks on for about 5 seconds, and then it clicks off - you can hear it happening.

- - CODE RESET (Optional) - Only do this if you want start from scratch
+ - CODE RESET - Do this if you want start from scratch
    - On the Receiver
-     - Power it up
+     - Power it up - If codes have already been stored, the LED will light up solid.
+If there are no codes (e.g. its the very first time it is powered up, and it is empty).
+The light may start up in "Programming mode" which is indicated by the LED slowly pulsing on and off
-     - Press the Receiver's PROGRAM button for 5 seconds
+     - Press the Receiver's PROGRAM button for 5 seconds to make sure it resets.
+The receiver will either do one of the following:
+       - Pulse very quickly for a bit (indicating it has emptied code)
+       - it doesn't do anything (indicating no code was previously stored) and just continues blinking slowly on and off.

  - CODE LEARNING
    - On the Receiver
-     - Power it up
+     - Power it up.
+If it is for the first time, the led will gently pulse on and off.
-     - Press the Receiver's PROGRAM button for 1-2 seconds (If you press for longer, you may reset all codes - see previous section) The receiver LED will go ON, indicating it is in PROGRAM MODE, and will remain ON for 5 minutes
+     - If the LED is on solid, press the Receiver's PROGRAM button for 1-2 seconds until the led starts gently pulsing on and off (If you press for longer, you may reset all codes - see previous section)
    - On the Arduino
-     - Power it up - it will start transmitting every 30 seconds
+     - Power it up - it will start transmitting every 15 seconds.
+   - On the Receiver
-     - Check the receiver LED.
-If the code has been accepted and stored, the receiver LED will go off and all is done for that sensor.
+     - Check that the LED is now solid.
+If is is solid, then the code has been stored.
+If the LED is not solid, then TX signal has not been recognised.
+   - On the Arduino (only continue with this step if in the above step, the LED is solid and no longer flashing")
+     - Power it off
+   - On the Reciever
+     - Power it off
+     - Power it on - The LED should now show as solid ON
+   - On the Arduino
+     - Power it on.

 N.B.
+If all is setup and working OK, the relay will click on every 15 seconds, and stay on for about 5 seconds.
+This will repeat until you stop the Arduino from sending TX signals!

+N.B.
+You will notice that when the relay is on, the LED is flashing slowly.
+Whenever the relay is off, The LED is solid on.

+N.B.
+You will notice that you can change the "ON" time on the receiver by turning the receiver pot

-It is possible for the receiver to recognise separate codes - To do this you would press the Receiver PROGRAM button again for 1-2 seconds to make the LED light up, and then transmit from the other device.
-However, bear in mind that if all devices use the same sketch TX "code" (as seen in the transmit sketch INO file), you do not need to do a repeat learning!
+N.B.
+It is possible for the receiver to recognise separate codes.
+However, bear in mind that if all devices use the same sketch TX "code" (as seen in the transmit sketch INO file), you do not need to do it!